rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 Now, since I already may have angered a large part of the TS community (did I?
 I hope not.), let's beat a little on **_office.js_**.

 _office.js_ is a source of code examples for my series.
 Looking into _office.js_ release history suggests that the bond between _office.js_ and TypeScript developed very early.
-It looks like these projects grew up together. _office.js_ might have even been one of these internal projects at Microsoft that spearheaded the development of TS. _office.js_ seems like a good source of examples indeed.
+It looks like these projects grew up together. _office.js_ might have even been one of these Microsoft projects that spearheaded the development of TS.

 **Short Recap**
 We are using _office.js_ to interact with Outlook emails.